-If our children – if we – only experience the Judaism of Rosh Hashanah and Yom Kippur and not the Judaism of Sukkot, the simple truth is that we are not exposing them to the full range of beauty and joy that our tradition has to offer.
+My annual, completely non-judgy plea for this weekend is a reminder that if our children – if we – only experience the Judaism of Rosh Hashanah and Yom Kippur and not the Judaism of Sukkot, then we are not exposing them – our ourselves – to the full range of beauty and joy that our tradition has to offer.
 So why, in fact, is this such a common occurrence?

 I’m not entirely sure, but I think it has to do with the exotic nature of the holiday.
 As someone who did not grow up celebrating this holiday, upon coming to synagogue as an adult and watching a congregation march in circles waving fruits and vegetables – well this was not the Judaism I knew!
 But for me, that is precisely what makes it so unique, special and not-to-be-missed!

 No one likes to feel uncomfortable, and adults especially, are wary of feeling under-educated or unprepared.
 I know how I felt encountering new Jewish rituals for the first time as an adult – it was scary.
-I, however, was lucky.
-I was pursuing a degree in Jewish education and, therefore, had all the support and resources I needed to learn and grow.
-I realize that most adults coming at new Jewish practices for the first time (or the first time in a while) are not so lucky.
 The amount of “stuff” Judaism asks of us to do – building the sukkah with precise specifications, shaking the lulav and etrog in the proscribed way, chanting less-familiar prayers, coming to synagogue on unfamiliar days – can be overwhelming.